 In Senegal, Pakistan, and Nigeria, our students decorate their schools with flowers, candles, and colourful bunting.
 They recite Qur’an and stories of the Prophet Muhammad (saw).
 They also dress up in colourful clothes, and they are given gifts and certificates to commemorate the day.

-Why not make the first step to making the most of your Rabi al-Awwal by using our Springs of Mercy platform and automate your Zakat and Sadaqah donations during the first 12 days of Rabi al-Awwal.
-There are a variety of projects to donate to including our Blessed Lands appeal which is to support the people of Yemen, Syria and Lebanon.
+Why not make the first step to making the most of your Rabi al-Awwal by using Springs of Mercy to automate your charity during the first 12 days of Rabi al-Awwal?
+Schedule your donations to Yemen, Syria, orphans, water projects and Where Most Needed in these significant days!